kyr0/better-minify-html/README.md

 Pull requests and any contributions welcome!

-If minify-html did something unexpected, misunderstood some syntax, or incorrectly kept/removed some code, [raise an issue](https://github.com/wilsonzlin/minify-html/issues) with some relevant code that can be used to reproduce and investigate the issue.
+If better-minify-html did something unexpected, misunderstood some syntax, or incorrectly kept/removed some code, [raise an issue](https://github.com/kyr0/better-minify-html/issues) with some relevant code that can be used to reproduce and investigate the issue.